Our role

 The Senior Scientific Officer implements and applies RSPCA policy/position on animal welfare issues, works independently at times and often collaboratively with the team, initiates or seeks out new areas of work, and seeks opportunities to contribute to existing campaigns/priority areas.

-RSPCA Australia are seeking a Senior Scientific Officer to work specifically in the field of the welfare of animals in sport and recreation including greyhound racing and horse racing.
+RSPCA Australia is primarily seeking a Senior Scientific Officer to work specifically in the field of companion animal welfare.

 About You